quasilyte/fantasy-general-tools/README.md

 * [data_files.md](_docs/data_files.md) - describes the known parts of Fantasy General file structure
 * [units.md](_docs/units.md) - describes unit stats and how to edit them

+## Support

+Want to support the author?
+Add [my game](https://store.steampowered.com/app/3024370/NebuLeet) to your Steam wishlist.

 ## Useful Resources

 Information used to create this tool: